-The course is designed for Master and PhD students in statistics, human, plant and animal biology, and other biological and life sciences.
+The course is designed for Master and PhD students in statistics and/or life science majors.
 Students will learn advanced techniques of modern statistical methods for genetic data analysis, and are expected to do data analysis and basic research in the field after taking the class.